isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving.md

 If you are currently working with a 3rd party ad server such as DFA, Dart, Sizmec, Innovid , Pointroll etc, below are a few useful links:

-* [3rd-Party Ad Tags:](3rd-party-tracking-adserving/ad-tags.md)&nbsp;VAST and VPAID ad tag requirements
+* [3rd-Party Ad Tags:](3rd-party-tracking-adserving/ad-tags.md) VAST and VPAID ad tag requirements
 * [3rd-Party Tracking Pixels](3rd-party-tracking-adserving/tracking-pixels.md)
 * [3rd -Party Companion Banners](3rd-party-tracking-adserving/companion-banner.md)
 * [VAST/VPAID Validator](3rd-party-tracking-adserving/ad-tags/vastvpaid-validator.md).
-This tool identifies any&nbsp;potential errors with the 3rd party ad tag to help avoid delivery or playback issues.
+This tool identifies any potential errors with the 3rd party ad tag to help avoid delivery or playback issues.

 How to set it up in the platform:

 [ ![Adtags](assets/adtags.png)](assets/adtags.png)
-&#42;&#42; For MRAID tags, you'll need to set up ad tags in this format: <script type="text/javascript" src="CLIENT&nbsp;MRAID&nbsp;TAG"></script>
+&#42;&#42; For MRAID tags, you'll need to set up ad tags in this format: <script type="text/javascript" src="CLIENT MRAID TAG"></script>